tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 ### Striking a balance between simplicity and robustness in doc tooling.

-Overall, we had to support a nearly impossible requirement in accommodating less technical contributors (such as project managers or administrators outside our team).
+Overall, we had to support a nearly impossible requirement in accommodating less technical contributors (such as project managers or administrators outside our team) as well as advanced authors.
 The requirement was to keep doc processes simple enough for non-technical people to make updates (similar to how they did in the old CMS), while also providing enough robustness in the doc tooling to satisfy the needs of tech writers, who often need to single-source content, implement variables, re-use snippets, output to PDF, and more.

 In the end, given that our main audience and contributors were developers, we favored tools and workflows that developers would be familiar with.
 To contribute substantially in the docs, we decided that you would have to understand, to some extent, Git, Markdown, and Jekyll.
 For non-technical users, we directed them to a GUI (similar to GitHub's GUI) they could interact with to make edits in the repository.
 Then we would merge in and deploy their changes.